ranja-sarkar/GD/logit/readme.md

 **Logistic regression is a linear model because it models the log-odds as a linear combination of features.
 The sigmoid function maps the linear predictor to probabilities without affecting the linearity of the decision boundary.
 Despite its classification task and non-linear output, logistic regressiion earns its place in the family of generalized linear (regression) models.**

 ---
-In linear regression, we model the expected value of a continuous outcome, whereas in logistic regression, we model the log-odds.
+In linear regression, we model the expected value of a continuous outcome.

 ![1](https://github.com/user-attachments/assets/b6a727a5-0301-4e5c-9372-de3f3203368d)

+In logistic regression, we model the log-odds.

 ![2](https://github.com/user-attachments/assets/a27bf2d8-7d07-4920-a70d-99d90412b82a)